Santiag0SR/web_project_3/README.md

 ## Description

-The purpose of this project is to create a website fully responsive in all device sizes
+The purpose of this project is to create a website fully responsive in all device sizes.

 ![Screenshot_web_project_3](./images/Screenshot_web_project_3.png)